AlexDariio/three-tier-aws-app/README.md

 ## Prerequisites

-> ⚠️ The installation commands in this project are designed for **macOS** .
+> ⚠️ The installation commands in this Guide are designed for **macOS** .
 If you're using Windows or Linux, you'll need to modify the installation steps to match your operating system.

 ### Homebrew (Mac only — required for the installs below)